Swati-Latta/Titanic-Analysis/README.md

     1. Started with downloading the data from Kaggle website.

-    2. Load the dta into Python Jyputer Notebook for further analysis.
+    2. Load the data into Python Jyputer Notebook for further analysis.

     3. Did the Data cleaning(EDA) part with the help of Pandas and NumPy.